 drive mechanism has an unsurpassed reliability record.

-Nevertheless, my experience has been that when properly designed, as with Mallory and their rebadges and clones, reliability is not an issue with shunt drive.
+Nevertheless, my experience has been that when properly designed, as with Mallory and their rebadges and clones, reliability can still be very good with shunt drive.
+In fact I've used shunt drive vibrators in some of my own projects, such as here and here.

 A good circuit design and correct operating conditions should not be wearing the contacts, and therefore there should not be any starting problems.